 Government proposes referral fee ban in home-buying process

 If you’ve ever purchased a property, you’ll know that the entire conveyancing process can be a stressful experience, especially when an issue arises.
-Thankfully, here at Fonseca & Partners, we’re experts in all things conveyancing, and can help ensure your selling/buying process runs as smoothly as possible, and so, we’re happy to hear that the UK Government are looking to improve the home-buying process by introducing some radical changes.
+Thankfully, here at Fonseca Law, we’re experts in all things conveyancing, and can help ensure your selling/buying process runs as smoothly as possible, and so, we’re happy to hear that the UK Government are looking to improve the home-buying process by introducing some radical changes.

 Announced a few days ago, the UK Government is proposing a ban on estate agents charging solicitors referral fees, while also giving conveyancers acting on behalf of buyers and sellers more freedom from restrictions in order to improve the overall conveyancing process.
 In addition, the government wants to look at ways to improve competition in the conveyancing sector.